jthiller/CodePath-iOS-for-Designers/Project 5 - TumblrApp/README.md

   * ...
 * **Which required and optional stories have you completed?**
   * :white_check_mark: Implement logged out Tumblr views
-    * :white_large_mark: Tab bar should be implemented as a view with 5 buttons.
+    * :white_check_mark: Tab bar should be implemented as a view with 5 buttons.
     * :white_large_mark: Implement the 4 tabs (Home, Search, Account, and Trending) as scrollviews that contain screenshots.
     * :white_large_mark: When not on the search tab, the explore popover should appear and bounce.
     * :white_large_mark: Tapping "Log in" from the Home page should show the login form.